 While digital ad fraud has been a relatively easy and lucrative business for scammers from a technical perspective, it has proven to be a financial disaster for advertisers, publishers, and ad platforms themselves.
 It’s a low-risk, high-profit crime, which is what makes it so attractive to fraudsters.
-According to the World Federation of Advertisers, global losses to ad fraud exceeded $35b in 2020 and are expected to increase to $50b by 2025.1 The unfortunate truth of working in the digital ad space is: as new types of advertising opportunities are introduced, scammers are usually not far behind with new kinds of ad fraud to exploit vulnerabilities in the media buying process.
+According to the World Federation of Advertisers, global losses to ad fraud are expected to increase to $50b by 2025.1 The unfortunate truth of working in the digital ad space is: as new types of advertising opportunities are introduced, scammers are usually not far behind with new kinds of ad fraud to exploit vulnerabilities in the media buying process.
 The latest target?
 Digital audio.
 To better understand the growing threat of ad fraud within this rapidly-growing channel and how to combat it, we’ve created the following guide to educate and inspire marketers in the fight against this new generation of fraud.

 1. Digital audio is booming.

 After taking a hit in the early days of the pandemic, digital audio has since experienced tremendous growth—in both time spent with streaming audio by consumers, and dollars invested in the media channel by advertisers.
 Last year, U.S. adults spent nearly an hour and a half per day with digital audio, accounting for 11.2% of their total time spent with media.
 Active digital audio listeners spend an average of 2 hours and 12 minutes per day with digital audio.
 80% of time spent with digital audio will occur via mobile.
 Notably, 2021 experienced a major milestone between traditional radio and digital audio:

 Over half of U.S. adults’ total audio time was spent listening via digital services—the first time digital audio surpassed traditional radio.2